null

 Blisters are the result of friction between the foot and the shoe and as all foot shapes vary, there isn’t one single shoe shape that will be right for every foot, so unfortunately blisters can be a consequence of new shoes.

-Finding the right shoe shape for the shape of your foot and getting your feet measured professionally can help prevent friction.
+Finding the right shoe for the shape of your child's foot and getting their feet measured professionally can help prevent friction.
 If your child develops blisters after wearing new shoes, it might not have been avoidable so please don’t feel guilty!
 Here is our guide to what causes blisters and how to prevent them.

 What causes blisters?